LavaMoat/lavamoat.github.io/src/content/docs/guides/policy-diff.md

 <!-- markdownlint-disable no-inline-html -->

-This guide will help you review your policy on a continuous basis.
+This guide will show you how to review changes to your LavaMoat Policy File.

 ## Why review Policy?